smartinternz02/SI-GuidedProject-526653-1688106042/README.md

 ### Greetings to evaluator!

 This repository holds the work we have completed as part of the Data Analytics Summer Internship program under Smart Bridge.
-In the **_Assignments.txt_** has the google drive link for the **Assignments** folder is pasted.
-That folder contains all the assignment files of each team member.
+In the **_Assignments_** folder all the assignment files of each team member is uploaded.

 <br>

-The **_Project Files.txt_** has the google drive link for the **Project Files** folder, which contains the below folders
+The **_Project Files_**  folder, contains the below folders

- 1. The source code of our project website is in the **_Web Interface Implementation_** folder along with flask deployment code and websites assets.
+ 1. The datasets we have used for analysis is in the **_Datasets_** folder.
- 2. The datasets we have used for analysis is in the **_Datasets_** folder.
+ 2. The source code of our project website is in the **_Web Interface Implementation_** folder along with flask deployment code and websites assets.
  3. The tableau workbooks in packaged form are in **_Workbooks_** folder along with the **_Dashboard Background Images_** folder which contains the background images we used for dashboards.

 <br>